isovector/certainty-by-construction/src/book/Chapter6-Modular-Arithmetic.lagda.md

 should be considered part of the same symbol.

 Speaking of bad notation, the mathematicians write this so-called ring of natural numbers modulo `n` as `ℕ/nℕ`.
-No wonder I had such a hard time with this back in my undergraduate.
+No wonder p had such a hard time with this back in my undergraduate.
 We can parameterize the entire module over `n :` `ℕ`---in essence, holding it constant for the remainder of our definition: